-QECO only communicates with the teacher and it is the teachers responsibility to send this to the Board.
+QECO only communicates with the teacher and it is the teacher's responsibility to send this to the Board.

-Failure to do so according to the time-lines may result in not be placed in the correct category and losing out on earned income.
+Failure to do so according to the time-lines will result in your not being placed in the correct category and losing out on earned income.